 Based on serious research by Emily A. Holmes, Ella L. James, Thomas Coode-Bate and Catherine Deeprose for NCBI, the game "Tetris" could be an effective remedy to help people who have experienced a traumatic event to reduce the frequency of their flashbacks.

 "Trauma flashbacks are sensory-perceptual, visuospatial mental images.
 Visuospatial cognitive tasks selectively compete for resources required to generate mental images.
 Thus, a visuospatial computer game (e.g. “Tetris”) will interfere with flashbacks [...] playing “Tetris” half an hour after viewing trauma would reduce flashback frequency over 1-week."

 Alissa Sauer tells us about a study done on older people in this article about Video Games for Brain Health.

 “A recent study conducted by researchers at King’s College London found that mental exercises in the form of brain training can improve the daily lives of people over 60 and boost certain aspects of cognition for people over 50.
 The study included nearly 7,000 people over the age of 50.”

-In this 4th article that I share with you, Morgan Shaver highlights the benefits of the game Tetris in the therapeutic environment: "for post-traumatic stress disorder, but also for a variety of other mental conditions as well.
+In this 4th article, Morgan Shaver highlights the benefits of the game Tetris in the therapeutic environment: "for post-traumatic stress disorder, but also for a variety of other mental conditions as well.
 These include depression, which causes an extreme state of melancholy capable of disrupting everyday life, and anxiety, which often results in crippling panic attacks.
 With scientists finding new correlations between video games and removing patients from mental strain, Tetris could be at the forefront of alternative medicine.”

 We believe that this game could be a good additional tool to help brain function.
 We are absolutely delighted that this famous fun game could be an effective treatment for many people and we look forward to introducing you to our version.